HellenTamara/career-archive/README.md

 - **Create and Mark Complete on Your Own Goals:** Set your own professional goals and mark them as complete once achieved.
 - **Document Upload:** Attach relevant documents or files to each accomplishment entry for reference.
 - **Search and Filter:** Quickly search and filter through your accomplishments based on dates.
+- **AI Summary** Quickly generate a summary of your achievements for your resume or reports.

 ## Getting Started
 ### Setup